 Note: You can use InMotion’s Email Configuration Tool to view your SMTP settings, you can use.

 Here you can set up Virtual Directories and Enable direct file transfers.
-See our full guide for more information on Using the File Manager in your Minecraft Game Panel.
+See our full guide for more information on Using the File Manager in your Game Management Panel.

 Gameplay and Difficulty